-Gold Trusted Service Award Awarded by Feefo, which independently collects reviews from our customers, the award recognizes businesses that consistently deliver a world-class customer experience.
-Rosette With over 50 years of experience and expertise, we're passionate about providing unbeatable vacations on the water.
-Mooring a boat Our extensive network of bases across 9 countries means you can enjoy a return-trip or choose from a wide selection of one-way routes.
-Boat We have more river and canal boats available than any other operator, available to hire between April and October.
+Trustpilot icon We are proud to say that we are rated excellent on Trustpilot.
+Rosette icon With over 50 years of experience and expertise, we're passionate about providing unbeatable vacations on the water.
+Compass icon Our extensive network of bases across 9 countries means you can enjoy a return-trip or choose from a wide selection of one-way routes.
+Boat icon We have more river and canal boats available than any other operator, available to rent between April and October.
 Our wide range of boats sleeps between 2-12 people.
-Life buoy That's right!
+Boat wheel icon That's right!
 You can rent and captain your own boat for a short break (3 nights minimum), a week or longer.
 We'll show you everything you need to know before you set off.

 1. Choose your spot carefully